 Why don't your bikes come with stabilisers?

-Stabilisers (or "training wheels") go against the fundamentals of what we try to do with our bicycle range.
+Training wheels go against the fundamentals of what we try to do with our bicycle range.
 A balance bike enables a child to safely and intuitively gain their balance on two wheels at a very young age.
-Once they are ready for pedals they will naturally graduate to a larger bike using the same acquired balancing skills.
-Adding stabilisers at this stage is therefore unnecessary and counter-intuitive.
-On those first few rides on a pedal bike keep the seat low so they can use their legs as natural stabilisers (as they would have done on their balance bike), then slowly raise the seat height as they become more and more confident.
+Once they are ready for pedals, they will naturally graduate to a larger bike using the same acquired balancing skills.
+Adding training wheels at this stage is therefore unnecessary and counter-intuitive.
+On those first few rides on a pedal bike keep the seat low so they can use their legs as natural balance (as they would have done on their balance bike), then slowly raise the seat height as they become more and more confident.
 You'll be amazed at how easily they transition from balance bike to pedal bike.

 How should I teach my child to ride a bike?

 The best way to start your child off on a bike is to get them going as early as possible.
 The sooner the better, ideally starting off with a balance bike around their second birthday.
 At this age they are naturally acquiring gross motor skills, exploring their abilities on two feet, running, leaping, climbing etc. Getting them on a bike at this stage will help develop those gross skills as well as giving them confidence and most importantly, it'll be loads of fun!

 Can I get spare parts for my bike?